YareyareYaze/yareyareyaze.github.io/_posts/2024-01-8-Teehees_Revenge.md

 </style>
 A 3rd person Action/Adventure shooter set in a space station, where you play as a Space Ape using a cute Baby Ape to fight enemies while causing mayhem!

-<br>This game was developed by my team during our 3rd year at DigiPen, in the Software Engineering Project module across 2 semesters.
+<br>This game was developed by my team of 10 during our 3rd year at DigiPen, in the Software Engineering Project module across 2 semesters.

+<br>I was the Product Manager and lead the team through its development cycle.

 <br>Gameplay Screenshots